troubleshooting

 8. Troubleshooting

-1. Tonight: If you have a computer at home, check to see if it has up-to-date active antivirus software installed, like Windows Defender.
+Step 1.
+If you have a computing device (smartphone, tablet, computer) at home, check to see if it has up-to-date, active antivirus software installed, like Windows Defender.
 If you don't have a computer at home, check with a relative or friend.
 You DO NOT need to install the software at this time.

-Free is Good: Using an antivirus program is really important to keep your computer protected.
-There are a bunch of good options out there.
-The key is just to make sure you have one installed that's up-to-date.
+Free is Good: An antivirus program is essential to protect your computer.
+There are several good options out there.
+The key is to make sure you have one installed that's up-to-date.
 When you open your antivirus app, it should tell you if your virus definitions are current.
 If it says you're not protected, your parent or guardian may want to update the software or switch to a different program.

 Check with your teacher about when to play this, as homework or in class.